AdaCore/gnatcoverage/tools/gnatcov/doc/umanual/cov_metrics.rst

 assessments of distinct source and object criteria here, actually based on solid theoretical grounds established as part of the *Couverture* research project from which |gcp| originates.
-The core particularity allowing full branch coverage without MCDC is the presence of decisions with BDDs which are not trees, as we have in this specfic case,
+The core particularity allowing full branch coverage without mcdc is the presence of decisions with BDDs which are not trees, as we have in this specfic case,